The Botanical Garden

 Montréal’s state-of-the-art Planétarium features modern facilities and equipment that allow it to incorporate the latest technological innovations.

 In the Planétarium, the domes of the Chaos and Milky Way theatres are equipped with new laser projectors for an ultra-HD experience.
 The Planétarium offers a several double bills each day.
-Click here to watch trailers of the shows on display and it is recommended to purchase tickets online.
+Click here to watch trailers of the shows on display and it is highly recommended to purchase fixed-time tickets online.
+Check their online schedule to choose screenings in English or French.

 The Insectarium